GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-75/index.md

 * Google I/O 2019 is a wrap and all of [talks](#io-talks) are on our YouTube channel.

-I’m [Pete LePage](https://twitter.com/petele), let’s dive in and see what’s new for developers in Chrome 75!
+I'm [Pete LePage](https://twitter.com/petele), let's dive in and see what's new for developers in Chrome 75!

-### Change log
+## Change log

 This covers only some of the key highlights, check the links below for additional changes in Chrome 75.